 I recommend checking on your ideas every four months.
 Hence why it’s pretty important to keep them all in a central location to make this task easier.

-So, how do you organise your ideas?
-Any tricks or suggestions?
+How do you organise your ideas?